sunito/anjea_backup/README.md

 where `/backup` can be configured, `symbolic_name` is a user-given name and `/path/to/asset` is the path on the machine that receives the backup.

-Note that symbolic links the in source can be tricky.
+Note that symbolic links in the source can be tricky.

+## Requirements

+You'll probably need a decent linux installation and have rsync installed.
+I opted to keep compatibility to ruby 1.9.3 .  `bundler` and `rake` gems.
+I list these, because I want anjea to be useful on a pretty bare system where the ruby dependencies are properly managed by the distributions base packages - no fiddling with rvm/rbenv and Co.

 ## Installation

-You'll probably need a decent linux installation and have rsync installed.

     $ gem install anjea_backup

 ## Usage

 AnjeaBackup is meant to be a script.
 If you find 'library' usage for it, get in touch.
-Also, I think if you want to use it, get in touch.
+Also, I think if you want to *use* it, get in touch.

-The script is in `bin/anjea` .
+The main script lives in `bin/anjea` .

 The working basic use case is to just call it.
 It will pick up two configuration files (see next sections) and immediately start a backup-attempt.